Sputnik virophage: Virology

 Sputnik has a circular double stranded DNA genome consisting of 18,343 base pairs.
 It contains genes able to infect all three domains of life: Eukarya, Archaea and Bacteria.
 Of the twenty-one predicted protein-coding genes, three are apparently derived from APMV itself, one is a homologue of an archaeal virus, and four others are homologues of proteins in bacteriophages and eukaryotic viruses.
 The fact that three of these genes are derived from APMV indicates that Sputnik is able to participate in gene-transfer processes and mediate lateral gene transfer between giant viruses.
 Thirteen are ORFans, that is they do not have any detectable homologues in current sequence databases.
 The Sputnik genome has a high AT-content (73%), similar to that of APMV.
 It contains 16 predicted hairpin loops, all but two of which fall between ORFs.

 Several other homologues such as those of a helicase-primase, a packaging ATPase, an insertion sequence transposase DNA-binding subunit, and a Zn-ribbon protein, were detected in the Global Ocean Survey environmental data set, suggesting that virophages could be a currently unknown family of viruses.

 Sputnik was found to contain genes that were shared by APMV.
 These genes could have been acquired by Sputnik after the association of APMV with the host and then interaction between the virophage and the viral host.
 Recombination within the viral factory might have resulted in the exchange of genes.
 Sputnik is one of the most convincing pieces of evidence for gene mixing and matching between viruses.

 The presence of these genes homologous to the mimivirus in Sputnik suggests that gene transfer between Sputnik and the mimivirus can occur during the infection of Acanthamoeba.
 Therefore, it is hypothesized that the virophage could be a source of vehicle mediating lateral gene transfer between giant viruses, which constitute a significant part of the DNA virus population in marine environments.
 Moreover, the presence of three APMV genes in Sputnik implies that gene transfer between a virophage and a giant virus is crucial to viral evolution.

-In 2016, for classification of Sputnik-like viruses, including Zamilon, genus Sputnikvirus in the family Lavidaviridae has been established by the International Committee on Taxonomy of Viruses.